Long-time asymptotics for the Degasperis-Procesi equation on the half-line: Long-time asymptotics in the similarity sector

 we see that $\chi_0(\xi)$ can be expressed as in (\ref{chi0def}).
 Employing equations (\ref{Delta11}), (\ref{xizetaestimates}), and (\ref{c2zetaxi}), the asymptotic formulas (\ref{qfinalxi}) and (\ref{ufinalxi}) follow from (\ref{qfinalzeta}) and (\ref{ufinalzeta}), respectively.

-\begin{remark}\upshape Substituting the asymptotic formula (\ref{ufinalxi}) for $u(x,t)$ into (\ref{DP}), we can verify explicitly that the DP equation is satisfied to leading order in the similarity region.
-Indeed, by (\ref{ufinalxi}), the nonlinear terms in (\ref{DP}) are easily seen to be of order $O(\epsilon \tau^{-\frac{1+\alpha}{2}})$ as $\tau \to \infty$, whereas the linear terms satisfy
+\begin{rema} Substituting the asymptotic formula (\ref{ufinalxi}) for $u(x,t)$ into (\ref{DP}), we can verify explicitly that the DP equation is satisfied to leading order in the similarity region.
+Indeed, by (\ref{ufinalxi}), the nonlinear terms in (\ref{DP}) are easily seen to be of order $O(\epsilon \tau^{-\frac{1+\alpha}{2}})$ as $\tau \to \infty$, and the linear terms satisfy

 as a consequence of the identity